galanisd/omtd-simple-workflows/README.md

 # OMTD-SIMPLE-WORKFLOWS #

-Provides scripts and code for executing workflows within a docker container.
+Provides scripts and code for executing some workflows within a docker container.

 ## Installation ##